 - Chartered Institute of Management Accountants Code of Ethics

-Finally, perhaps the main point is that when dealing with ethics in accounting, you’ll never get at answers unless you raise questions.
+Finally, perhaps the main point is that when dealing with ethics in accounting, you’ll never get at the answers unless you raise the questions.
 When ethical lapses occur, it’s often because employees fail to see ethical dilemmas in the first place.
-And as an article in HR Magazine points out, “…ethical lapses tend to snowball.
-Once employees see others breaking rules without repercussions, they may believe it’s OK for them to do so, as well.”
+And then the lapses can snowball.